Skip to main content

 Our regulator, the National Credit Union Administration (NCUA), approved the Merger to move forward based on an application we submitted in 2024.
 With their approval, we are moving forward with a vote of the First Tech membership to fully approve of the merger with Digital Federal Credit Union (DCU).

 Both DCU and First Tech are federally insured credit unions through the National Credit Union Share Insurance Fund (NCUSIF).
-Until member approval and close of the Merger, there will be no changes to the share insurance coverage of First Tech or DCU member share accounts.
-Once the credit unions have combined, each member of the combined credit union will have up to $250,000 in share insurance coverage across all accounts through the NCUSIF.
+Until complete integration in later 2026/2027, there will be no changes to the share insurance coverage of First Tech or DCU member share accounts.
+Once the credit unions have integrated, each member of the combined credit union will have up to $250,000 in share insurance coverage across all accounts through the NCUSIF.
 This means that for individuals who hold memberships and accounts at both First Tech and DCU prior to the close of the Merger, their accounts will be held by a single financial institution after the close of the Merger and their total share insurance coverage will be reduced.

 Chartered by the NCUA in 1979, and originally created to serve employees of Digital Equipment Corporation, DCU is based in Marlborough, Massachusetts.
 DCU proudly serves more than 1.1 million members with 23 branches in both New Hampshire and Massachusetts.
 DCU is the largest credit union in New England and ranks among the top 20 credit unions in the nation as measured by $12 billion in assets.
 You can learn more about DCU online.